YifeiDeng123/cse15l-lab-reports/LR4.md

 <br> To clone the repository, I first used  &lt;ctrl-c&gt; to copy the SSH link from my GitHub.
 Next, I typed "git clone " and used &lt;ctrl-v&gt to paste the URL "git@github.com:YifeiDeng123/lab7.git" after "git clone ".
 To execute the command I pressed the key &lt;enter&gt;.
 ## Step 6: Run the tests, demonstrating that they fail
 <br>![Image](FailTest.png)<br>
 <br> To run the test, I first typed "ls" to check whether lab7 has been cloned successfully.
 Then I typed "cd lab7" to go into lab7's directory.
 Next, I used &lt;up&gt; arrow to retrieve the "ls" command to check the files in the folder of lab7.
-Finally, I typed the command "bash test.sh" and then pressed the key &lt;enter&gt; to execute the command.
+Finally, I typed "bash t" and pressed &lt;tab&gt; to help me complete the rest of the command, which is "est.sh".
+Then pressed the key &lt;enter&gt; to execute the command.
 It shows that 2 tests were run but 1 test was failed.
 ## Step 7: Edit the code file to fix the failing test
 <br>![Image](open.png)<br>
 To edit the code file, I first opened ListExamples.java in vim by typing the command "vim ListExamples.java" and then pressed the &lt;enter&gt; key to execute the command.